Sleep Apnoea & Devices

 What is the best treatment for snoring and sleep apnoea?

 A dental sleep appliance is generally regarded as the most effective treatment for snoring, with the least amount of side-effects.
 Studies have demonstrated that the appliance is by far more effective than surgical treatments.
 Surgery is only around 55% effective with significant potential side-effects including severe post-operative pain.

 It is a very simple procedure to have a dental sleep appliance made.
-First appointment with Dr Julie Ghaly will be for 10 minutes to have upper and lower impressions taken.
+The first appointment with the team at Dentistry in Canterbury will be for 10 minutes to have upper and lower impressions taken.
 Then we send that off to the ‘Sleep Laboratory’, where the appliance is made, then 2 weeks later we will try in the appliance and adjust if needed to feel more comfortable.

 Bruxism / Grinding Splints

 Do you clench or grind your teeth?
 Did you know that 1 in 3 people damage their teeth during sleep, most are unaware that this is occurring.

 The habitual clenching and grinding of teeth is a common condition in over 30% of the population, also know as ‘bruxism’.
 Most people are unaware that apart from normal chewing, their top and bottom teeth should not touch.
 They are often surprised to discover that their teeth are frequently closed together during the day.

 Common causes of bruxism are still being studied, but a combination of physical and psychological factors are believed to contribute to bruxism:

 - Physical stress such as illness, nutritional deficiencies or dehydration, particularly in children

 - Psychological stress, anxiety and tension in adults and children